python-trio/trio-websocket/docs/getting_started.rst

 ---------------

 This example briefly demonstrates how to create a WebSocket server.
-This server is an *echo server*, i.e. it reads a message and then sends back the same message.
+This server is an *echo server*, i.e. it responds to each incoming message by sending back an identical message.

 .. code-block:: python
     :linenos: